Baby Kale, White Bean, and Tuna Salad

 - Gently mix in the tuna, season the salad to taste with salt and fresh ground black pepper.

-I used Earthbound Farm Ready-to-use Organic Mixed Baby Kales and Genova Tuna Packed in Olive Oil for this recipe.
+I used Earthbound Farm Ready-to-use Organic Mixed Baby Kales and Genova Tuna Packed in Olive Oil (affiliate link) for this recipe.
+You can use two 3 oz. cans of tuna if you prefer.

 Recipe created by Kalyn.